PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 proves stable and prune-only schema preservation, while the affected and architecture gates preserve raw-wrapper forwarding, iterative indexed convergence, both conditional reconciliations, and neighboring boundaries.

+## Final stale Conv-input summary characterization

+The final-primary stale Conv-input site is now characterized as a dedicated one-repair family.
+It snapshots tensor count, invokes only the stale NCHW-to-NHWC Conv-input Transpose repair, and extends that exact one-key mapping with `pruned_unused_tensors`.
+This keeps it separate from the already-extracted indexed owner, which also runs singleton-Reshape repair and returns a two-key raw schema.

+`tests/test_flatbuffer_direct_final_conv_input_summary_orchestration.py` fixes
+the current two-statement representation, exact model argument and prune expression, preceding final-Pad reconciliation guard, following mutation-positive reconciliation guard, subsequent mixed-Concat repair, and retained raw lowerer wrapper with optional graph-index forwarding.
+Its strict expected failure requires a dedicated pass-module summary owner.
+No production source, graph mutation, guard, store entry, public API, artifact, dependency, or TensorFlow boundary changed.

+Sequential characterization under core-only `uv` completed with `336 passed, 1 xfailed in 18.50s` across the dedicated contract and related indexed Conv-input, terminal-layout, phase-store, and architecture contracts.
+The sole expected failure is the intentionally absent dedicated summary owner.
+Targeted Ruff and whitespace checks passed.